-Schools we have contractual arrangements with are not required to admit any particular child or young person, but they would be approached before other schools.
-Where parents or a young person have expressed a preference for a school that is not signed up to our contractual arrangements, the County Council would also approach this school to see if they could meet the child or young person’s needs and our quality assurance.
+Where parents or a young person have expressed a preference for a school that is not signed up to our contractual arrangements, we would also approach this school to see if they could meet the child or young person’s needs and our quality assurance.

 For an explanation on the different types of independent schools’ please visit the types of school page.